Empowering local artists and communities

 No Competency:

-read the CLAT manual, especially steps 2 and 5
+read the Creating Local Arts Together (CLAT manual), especially steps 2 and 5

 Has knowledge about: